woile/woile.github.io/posts/domain-driven-design-at-europython-2021/index.md

 At the end of the day, event storming should help find bounded contexts.

-Check [eventstorming glossary cheat sheet][eventstorming-glossary-cheat-sheet] for more documentation.
+Check [event storming glossary cheat sheet][eventstorming-glossary-cheat-sheet] for more documentation.

 ## Defining domains

-Once you are done with the event storm, you can start identifying your domains, take a look at the next digram from miro.
+Once you are done with the event storm, you can start identifying your domains, take a look at the next digram.

 ![event storming context](/images/domain-driven-design-at-europython-2021/event-storming-context.png)